 Treating the layer as only a formula

 CNNs are widely used in computer vision tasks such as image classification, object detection, and segmentation.
 They also appear in some signal-processing and sequence settings where local patterns are meaningful.
+They are especially useful when the input has an obvious grid or ordered neighborhood structure; if that condition is weak, a different architecture may be a better fit.

-[1111].\begin{bmatrix} 1 & -1 \\ 1 & -1 \end{bmatrix}.
+[1111],\begin{bmatrix} 1 & -1 \\ 1 & -1 \end{bmatrix},

 Need help with a problem?